Last updated: 2026-05-22

 - Maimonides, Hilchot Rotzeach 2:2 — A suicide is treated differently when mental illness is involved.

-- 🆘 IF YOU ARE IN CRISIS RIGHT NOW: Call or text 988 (Suicide & Crisis Lifeline).
-Or text HOME to 741741 (Crisis Text Line).
+- 🆘 IF YOU ARE IN CRISIS RIGHT NOW: Please contact a crisis counselor, mental health professional, or emergency services in your area.
 You are not alone and you are not beyond help.

 - Jewish: 'Choose life' (Deuteronomy 30:19).
 Your community values you.
 Speak with your rabbi.
-Call 988.
 The world needs you in it.

 - Remove access to means if you're having thoughts.
 Lock up medications, remove firearms.
 This one act saves lives.

 - Tell someone.
 Anyone.
 A friend, family member, clergy, doctor.
 The darkness lies when it tells you no one cares.
 People do care.
-Call 988 now.
+Please reach out to a crisis counselor or mental health professional in your area.

 You Know the Truth.
 What You Do Next Matters Forever.